The Authentic Cruise Company

 Signature Suite

 Get closer to your destination with Silver Endeavour’s Signature Suite!
-Located on deck eight, this beautiful accommodation offers a wonderfully large living room, a dining area, a separate bedroom and a bathroom with walk-in shower and whirlpool bath.
+Located on deck 8, this beautiful accommodation offers a wonderfully large living room, a dining area, a separate bedroom, and a bathroom with walk-in shower and whirlpool bath.
 But surely the best thing about the Signature Suite is the huge private veranda and floor-to-ceiling glass walls, offering you sweeping views whether you are at the tip or toe of the world.
-The Signature Suite is one of our favourite places to melt into enjoy serene polar landscapes after a day of on shore exploring.
+The Signature Suite is one of our favorite places to enjoy serene polar landscapes after a day of onshore exploring.

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.